Katlehoone01/pdsnd_github/README.md

 Three .csv files for each of the relevant cities.
 Used to import the bikeshare data from.

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+I would like to give credit to Richard Kalehoff for his outstanding work as a version contorl instructor.